 The bill amends existing workers' compensation laws in Washington State, specifically RCW 51.32.010 and RCW 51.32.060, to introduce new provisions regarding compensation for injured workers and their dependents.
-It establishes that for claims with a date of injury or disease manifestation on or after July 1, 2026, compensation payments to individuals with legal custody of a worker's child will be set at two percent of the worker's wages.
-Additionally, the bill stipulates that the compensation amount for the worker or surviving spouse will be reduced by the amount paid to the custodial parent.
-The bill also outlines a new structure for monthly payments based on the worker's marital and parental status, with specific percentages of wages designated for various family situations.
+It establishes that for claims with a date of injury or disease manifestation on or after July 1, 2026, compensation payments to the legal custodians of a worker's child will be set at two percent of the worker's wages.
+Additionally, the bill stipulates that the compensation received by the worker or their surviving spouse will be reduced by the amount paid to the child's legal custodian.
+The bill also outlines a new structure for monthly compensation rates based on the worker's marital and parental status, with specific percentages of the worker's wages designated for different family situations.

 Statutes affected: Original Bill: 51.32.010, 51.32.060